rancher/rancher.github.io/rancher/v1.0/zh/faqs/agents/index.md

 If your host is deleted outside of Rancher, then Rancher server will continue to show the host until it’s removed.
 Typically, these hosts will show up in a _Reconnecting_ state and never be able to reconnect.
 You will be able to **Delete** these hosts to remove them from the UI.

 If you have services that have deployed containers onto the `Reconnecting` hosts, they will only be re-scheduled to other hosts if you have added [health checks]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/rancher-services/health-checks/).

+### Why is the same host showing up in the UI multiple times?

+If you are using boot2docker to add hosts, the hosts cannot persist `var/lib/rancher`, which is what Rancher uses to store necessary information for identify hosts.